Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 It will be easier to learn German if your native language uses a Romanised script.

-Suppose you know how to write in Japanese, Korean, or Chinese characters, Persian, Turkish, Arabic, Russian, Hindi, Thai, or Bahasa.
-In that case, you need to learn an entirely different writing style will eventually take more time.
+Suppose you know how to write in Japanese, Korean, Chinese characters, Persian, Turkish, Arabic, Russian, Hindi, Thai, or Bahasa.
+In that case, learning an entirely different writing style will eventually take more time.

-The most popular, widely quoted opinion on the planet earth is from the FSI, the US Foreign Service Institute.
+The most popular, widely quoted opinion on Earth is from the FSI, the US Foreign Service Institute.

 The FSI study reflects their 70 years of experience in teaching various languages.